-12) In case it is decided to put in place a regulatory framework for selective banning of OTT services in the country -- a) The OTT services by which one can connect or communicate a large number of people at a time by way of sending messages, videos, pictures, audio, flash messages and /or in the form of broadcast messages such as WhatsApp, Telegram, Signal, Facebook, Messenger, YouTube and /or other OTTapps must be put under selective banning system in case of emergency.

-(a) Which class(es) of OTT services should be covered under selective banning of OTT services?
-Please provide a detailed response with justification and illustrations.
+- a) The OTT services by which one can connect or communicate a large number of people at a time by way of sending messages, videos, pictures, audio, flash messages and /or in the form of broadcast messages such as WhatsApp, Telegram, Signal, Facebook, Messenger, YouTube and /or other OTTapps must be put under selective banning system in case of emergency. - b) In India I think ample legal provisions are present there to tackle with this hurdle.
+Way of Technological mechanism to make the regulatory policy implemented is necessary to explore. - 13) Whether there is a need to selectively ban specific websites apart from OTT services to meet the purposes?
+If yes, which class(es) of websites should be included for this purpose?
+Kindly provide a detailed response with justification.